-My dad went through cancer in 1992, my sister was diagnosed with cancer in 1994, and I found the lump in 1996.
-I thought that if two people from a family had got cancer, then what are the chances of me getting it, because three people in a family cannot have cancer in just six years.
+My dad had cancer in 1992, my sister was diagnosed in 1994, and I found the lump in 1996.
+I thought that if two people from a family had cancer, then what were the chances of me getting it because three people in a family cannot have cancer in just six years?

 Breast Cancer Diagnosis

-Twenty-five years ago, I was diagnosed with Breast Cancer at the age of 29.
+Twenty-five years ago, I was diagnosed with Breast Cancer at 29.
 I was breastfeeding my daughter when I saw a small lump in my breast.
-I thought it was because of breastfeeding, and I did not give much attention to it.
+I thought it was because of breastfeeding and did not pay much attention to it.

 Breast Cancer Treatment

 I underwent a radical mastectomy followed by Chemotherapy.
-I lost my hair, the body’s symmetry was lost, I had a backache, and there was a problem with teeth also.
+I lost my hair, my body’s symmetry was lost, I had a backache, and there was a problem with my teeth.
 I went through many side effects, but my focus was on coming out of it and being there with my children.

 The lowest point in this journey came when I lost my sister to cancer.
-She was in the last stage of cancer when I was diagnosed with cancer.
+She was in the last stage of cancer when I was diagnosed.
 It was a very harsh blow for me.
 My parents were severely affected by my sister’s demise, and I did not want them to go through that again.
-I knew that if they lose two daughters to the same illness in a short span, then that would be unbearable for them.
+I knew that if they lost two daughters to the same illness in a short span, then that would be unbearable for them.

 Our whole family was in a big dilemma.
-My parents were very much hurt by my sister’s diagnosis and the way she passed away.
-My dad also got diagnosed with cancer, and it was financially a hole in the pocket.
+My sister’s diagnosis significantly hurt my parents, and how she passed away.
+My dad also got diagnosed with cancer, which was financially a hole in the pocket.
 My brother and sister were too young, and they were also very much affected by this.
-My child had special needs, and all of a sudden, there was a lot of chaos.
+My child had special needs, and suddenly, there was a lot of chaos.
 It was too much to handle for all of us.

-I started going to the counselor.
+I started going to the counsellor.
 I sought professional help because I didn’t want to damage whatever good memories I wanted to create.
-I got dependent on the counselor’s guidance so that I don’t mess things up.
-Going to counseling has given me a new perception of my life too.
+I depended on the counsellor’s guidance so I didn’t mess things up.
+Going to counselling has given me a new perception of my life too.

 I spent a lot of time with my children.
-My daughter is a special child, and she looks at things in a very simple way.
+My daughter is a unique child who looks at things very simply.
 Children bring a lot of positivity to me.
 I started reaching out to people and talking to people.
-I also started writing about how I feel, and in the end, I used to feel a lot relaxed.
+I also started writing about how I felt, and in the end, I used to feel a lot more relaxed.

-I found that, no matter what I go through, I will be independent, so I started making soft toys and selling them.
-In 1996, soft toys were a craze, and I could sell them very easily.
-Later, I began stitching clothes too because I could not go outside for work.
+I found that I would be independent no matter what I went through, so I started making and selling soft toysm.
+One thousand nine hundred ninety-six soft toys were a craze, and I could sell them quickly.
+Later, I began stitching clothes because I could not go outside for work.
 Financially, I became independent.
-I feel that if I could come out of that phase, then nothing more could affect me because nothing more could come to that mark.
+If I could come out of that phase, nothing more could affect me because nothing more could come to that mark.
 I feel proud of myself that I did not break down.

-From being a very introverted person, I started reaching out to people who could help me.
+Being very introverted, I started reaching out to people who could help me.
 I never thought I would survive for 25 years.
 I felt a need to be in the memories of my loved ones very positively.

-Happiness became an important factor.
-I even say to my children that no matter what marks they score in school, always be happy.
+Happiness became an essential factor.
+I even tell my children that they will always be happy no matter what marks they score in school.
 Cancer made me very empathetic.
-I used to be judgmental, but now I have changed completely and am much more at peace with myself and my life.
+I used to be judgmental, but I have changed entirely and am much more at peace with myself and my life.

 Give unconditional love and support to your loved ones.
 Focus more on something other than cancer; do what makes you happy.
 Have small goals.
 Don’t let cancer be the main thing in your life.
 If you are feeling low, then ask for help.
 Talking openly about your feelings makes a huge difference.